Shadow systems, decomposability and isotropic constants: Symmetric convex bodies

 Since we are dealing with covariance matrices, which are symmetric, we are interested in the vector space

 We also have to keep track of the centroid of $K$.
 For this, we consider the vector space of fixed points of $G$

-The main result of this section asserts that if we restrict our attention to $G$-symmetric convex bodies, then the upper bound for the maximal number of irredundant Minkowski summands depends on the dimensions of $V_G$ and $W_G$.
+The main result of this section asserts that if we restrict our attention to $G$-symmetric convex bodies, then the upper bound for the dimension of decomposability depends on the dimensions of $V_G$ and $W_G$.

 \begin{theorem} Let $G$ be a subgroup of $O(n)$ and let $K \subset \mathcal{K}^n_G$ be a local maximizer of the isotropic constant in the class $\mathcal{K}^n_G$.
 Then we have

 \end{theorem}